ahmedfarouk145/theqah/SALLA_REVIEWS_INTEGRATION.md

 **Features:**
 - ✅ Syncs reviews from all connected Salla stores
-- ✅ Filters reviews by subscription start date
-- ✅ Respects quota limits (subscription.limit)
+- ✅ Unlimited syncing (no quota limits)
-- ✅ Skips stores without active subscription
+- ✅ Syncs all historical reviews
 - ✅ Batch processing for performance
+- ✅ Prevents duplicates
 - ✅ Detailed logging and error reporting

 **Response:**